Diversity and Equity Policy

 All staff and students/candidates are accountable for ensuring their own behaviours comply with the AC Code of Conduct, AC Diversity and Equity Framework and relevant state and federal legislation.
 AC expects the cooperation of all staff and students/candidates to encourage awareness of diversity and equity principles in their behaviour, language and decision-making.

 AC monitors the participation, progression and completion of identified subgroup student cohorts.
-The College strives to ensure that the nature and extent of its academic and support strategies are informed by this information and by the needs of such groups.All senior leaders, directors and heads of department are responsible for ensuring that members of the AC community are aware of, and comply with, the College’s commitment to and promotion of diversity and equity.
+AC strives to ensure that the nature and extent of its academic and support strategies are informed by this information and by the needs of such groups.All senior leaders, directors and heads of department are responsible for ensuring that members of the AC community are aware of, and comply with, AC’s commitment to and promotion of diversity and equity.
 Staff induction, as well as student/candidate orientation programs, are to include matters related to diversity and equity.

 Responsible for implementation